 Tip 4: Use coupons as often as you can

 Save printed coupons or vouchers from your local stores in a bowl or box near the front door.
 Make it a habit to check for coupons before going out.
-There are plenty of online coupon sites too, with coupons for online and local stores.
+There are plenty of online coupon sites too such as Ebates that offer L.L.
+Bean coupons and other coupons for online and local stores.
 Check for coupons and discounts before making any purchase online or locally.
 Coupons can save you loads of money as long as you remember to use them.

 Tip 5: Exercise with friends outdoors rather than at the Gym

 Gym memberships can be expensive with long contracts that often have hidden fees and costs.
 Save money by doing your workout at home or in your local park.
 If the exercises you would normally do in the gym require equipment, research other exercises that target the same muscle groups that you can perform without them.
 If it’s the spin class you enjoy, get yourself a bicycle.
 It’s a short term spend that will save you money in the long run.
 Riding outdoors is a great way to see new places in your neighbourhood and is more enjoyable than stationary bikes.